 If you live in the woods, then you absolutely, positively gotta have chains.

-I don’t mean the sort of chain you wear around your neck to hold your skate key, or the kind you use to propel your bicycle.
+I don’t mean the sort of chain you wear around your neck to hold your skate key or the kind you use to propel your bicycle.
 I’m talking serious, two-fisted all-beef log chains of the sort that loggers use to secure truck-loads of timber.
-The kind that have thick, steel, torus links with enough strength to give you moving power limited only by the oomph of whatever sort of vehicle you have.
+The kind that has thick, steel, torus links with enough strength to give you moving power limited only by the oomph of whatever sort of vehicle you have.
 So, whenever a tree falls across your driveway, you don’t have to spend an hour sawing it into manageable pieces before you can get to town.
 You just wrap one end around the fallen tree, hook the other to your transportation-of-choice, and in seconds you have a clear path ahead of you.

-Did a snowy ditch jump out and grab your wife’s car?
+Did a snowy ditch jump out and grab your car?
 Can’t get your tractor to start?
 These are only minor annoyances when you have the right equipment.